 There are no official annual HE participation rates published for people of all ages, but it is possible to calculate proxy measures.
 Accordingly, in 2016/17, 3.6% of people from Wakefield were enrolled in Higher Education somewhere in the UK (% calculated using people aged 18-64).
 Although the national (UK) participation rate is higher, at 4.7%, the gap between Wakefield and the UK rate has been narrowing gradually over the past 12 years.

-Pupils from disadvantaged backgrounds are much less likely to enter Higher Education than other pupils, with only 14% of Wakefield's 15 year olds eligible for free school meals (FSM) entering HE by aged 19, compared to 24% across England as a whole (2014/15).
-There has been some improvement over the past eight years (see graph below), but the gap between those eligible for free school meals, and those not, has remained fairly constant.
+Pupils from disadvantaged backgrounds are much less likely to enter Higher Education than other pupils, with only 14% of Wakefield's 15 year olds eligible for free school meals (FSM) entering HE by aged 19, compared to 26% across England as a whole (2016/17).
+There had been some improvement over the past decade (see graph below), but the gap between those eligible for free school meals, and those not, has widened again over the past couple of years.
+Across England as a whole the gap has remained constant.

 Source: Department for Education